Strong Characterization for the Airy Line Ensemble: Miscellaneous Preliminaries

 \subsection{Height Monotonicity, Concentration Bounds, and H\"{o}lder Estimates}

 In this section we state monotone couplings for non-intersecting Brownian Gibbsian line ensembles, as well as concentration bounds and H\"{o}lder estimates they satisfy.
-The following lemma recalls a monotone coupling for non-intersecting Brownian bridges that was shown in \cite{PLE}; we refer to it as \emph{height monotonicity}.
+The following lemma recalls a monotone coupling for non-intersecting Brownian bridges; we refer to it as \emph{height monotonicity}.